lastingParadox/ff-site/archive-to-markdown/md/ff2/24-feel-the-heat.md

 **Deyner** _(28-Oct-18 03:01 PM)_

-> Goes to his room/workshop and grabs the special project he’s been working on
+> Goes to his room/workshop and grabs the special project he's been working on
-> heads to Chomsky’s room
+> heads to Chomsky's room

 **PlasmaPerson** _(28-Oct-18 03:02 PM)_